 I CAN'T WAIT TO HIKE AND TREK WITH THE DECATHLON TEAM AGAIN!

-To the entire Decathlon-team and all the crazy hikers and trekkers who were with me, I cannot thank you enough for effortlessly making this hike so memorable.
-Coming from a background of travel and hiking almost every weekend, I thought, I knew relatively enough about running around hills and mountains.
+Coming from a background of travel and hiking, I thought, I knew relatively enough about running around hills and mountains.
 But as I was descending from the hike, I actually had a smile on my face on realizing the number of things I’d learned from the team.

 CHECK OUR HIKING AND TREKKING RANGE